jjfiv/cs145-f2020/src/syllabus.md

 It is important to me to create an inclusive learning environment where diversity and individual differences are respected and recognized as a source of strength.
 However, this must be a team effort so I expect you to join me in fostering such an environment.
 This class will represent a diversity of individual backgrounds and experiences, and every member is expected to show respect for every other member so that everyone can learn in this space.
 If you experience or witness any behavior that opposes this idea, it would be helpful for me to know so that I can address it, but I do recognize that this is additional work and may be difficult.
 If you are comfortable reporting such incidents, there are a few ways you can do so:

 - Email / Slack / Talk to me
-- Report it to our anonymous anonymous [CS departmental climate feedback form](https://docs.google.com/forms/d/e/1FAIpQLSf_C43jVM0KDksPt1YfECx8ifWI-UA_l0tTZHYJuYCmQN60ow/viewform?usp=sf_link)
+- Report it to our anonymous [CS departmental climate feedback form](https://docs.google.com/forms/d/e/1FAIpQLSf_C43jVM0KDksPt1YfECx8ifWI-UA_l0tTZHYJuYCmQN60ow/viewform?usp=sf_link)
 - Fill out a [Bias Incident Report](https://middlebury-advocate.symplicity.com/public_report/index.php/pid043605?) which goes to the Middlebury Community Bias Response Team

 You belong in this class and in the computer science department.
 Thank you for being here and for contributing to this course.